paulohenriquevn/aws-solutions-architect/README.md

 ---

-Se precisar de mais detalhes ou continuar com mais questões, é só avisar!
 ### Questão 109

-**Texto original:**
-A company needs to store data in Amazon S3 and must prevent the data from being changed.
-The company wants new objects that are uploaded to Amazon S3 to remain unchangeable for a nonspecific amount of time until the company decides to modify the objects.
-Only specific users in the company's AWS account can have the ability to delete the objects.
-What should a solutions architect do to meet these requirements?

-**Tradução:**
 Uma empresa precisa armazenar dados no Amazon S3 e deve impedir que os dados sejam alterados.
 A empresa deseja que novos objetos carregados no Amazon S3 permaneçam imutáveis por um período de tempo não especificado até que a empresa decida modificar os objetos.
 Somente usuários específicos na conta AWS da empresa devem ter a capacidade de excluir os objetos.
 O que um arquiteto de soluções deve fazer para atender a esses requisitos?